 With its dedication not selling your data and highly effective test results, AdLock is one of our favorite ad blockers.
 Even the pricing structure is affordable, and it comes with extras like filters to block spyware and social media tracking.

-If you want a product that’ll reduce never-ending YouTube ads, this extension and app might be right for you.
+If you want a product that’ll reduce never-ending YouTube ads, AdLock might be the best ad blocker for you.

 - Effective blocker against follow-along videos, banner ads, and other ads